 How to bet on horse racing is very much dependent on the market in which you want to play.

 Over the years horse racing betting has expanded incredibly to offer a huge number of markets, both simple and complex.

-In order to win the bet, that horse must then finish in first place.
+In order to win the bet, that horse must then finish in the first place.

 An Each Way bet is also another incredibly popular market for punters and can usually be placed in your betting slip by clicking E/W.

 What this does is break down your bet into two.
-One part of the bet being a To Win bet and the other being for the horse to place.
+One part of the bet is a To Win bet and the other is for the horse to place.
 It’s important to note when playing Each Way, it will double your stake.

 A horse placing usually involves it finishing in the top three, although this can vary from bookmaker to bookmaker and race to race.